kdshah6593/the-sports-report-frontend/Notes.md

 - Create a Profile Component
 - Create a Route in App.js for it that uses login authetincation function

-11. Change Loading to an Animation of Loading
+11. Change Loading to an Animation of Loading use Material UI Feedback section
+12. Change how the List of Players or Teams look using Material UI List section